Who do you think you are?

 She said: “I’m a professional player, yes, but I’ll still worry about this note over lunch.
 I’ll do it, of course, but you’re a fabulous player and musician.
 Are you sure this is what you want to do?”

 Her response triggered a moment of clarity into who I was, and a moment of essence.
 At my essence, I am music.
 At my essence, I’ve a need to express myself with flourish and emotion.
 At my essence, I crave the adrenaline of performance.
-And at my essence, I’ve a deep, deep yearning to connect with people.
+And at my essence, there’s a deep, deep yearning to connect with people, which I’ve always done best through music making.
 All of which I’d just delegated for the sake of a safe, clean start to the piece.

-I felt like both the victim and perpetrator of bullying.
+I felt like both victim and bully.
 My heart chafed.
 You can’t delegate essence.

 Because at my essence, there is no fundraiser.
 For me, the matter of amateur versus professional does not come into essence/identity arguments, and both are absolute: I AM a musician; with this, I CHOOSE to be fundraiser.
 It doesn’t matter that I’m a far more skilled fundraiser than horn player at this point.

-It’s because I’m a musician I can fundraise.
+It’s because I’m a musician that I can fundraise.

 Our sector’s brilliant Alan Clayton encourages fundraisers to activate emotions: I can do that.
 I can do that because I know how it feels to go to war, to lose my love, and what it’s like in Heaven.
 What redemption feels like (Tannhauser).
 The anger in Chopin’s Revolutionary Etude Op.
 10, no. 12.
 The deep sorrow that is the third movement adagio from Beethoven’s Piano Sonata no. 29, and, from the same composer, the opposite: joy (in his mighty ninth symphony).
 And, of course, Tchaikovsky’s Francesca da Rimini, where the strings climax into the love theme.
 I mean to make you blush.